ibm-cloud-docs/containers/vpc_network_policy.md

    <td>After 3</td>
    </tr>
    <tr>
-   <td>To expose apps by using load balancers or Ingress, allow traffic through VPC load balancers on port 443.</td>
+   <td>Gen 1 only: To expose apps by using load balancers or Ingress, allow traffic through VPC load balancers on port 443.</td>
    <td>Allow</td>
    <td>TCP</td>
    <td>Any</td>